 - Consider using dog walkers and care services

-Many people, when they leave their homes, say goodbye to their dogs as if they will never see them again.
-They overreact to the departure and this makes their dog anxious.
-In the same way, once they return, they greet them as if they have been separated for years.
+When they leave their homes, many guardians say goodbye to their dogs as if they will never see them again.
+They overreact to their departure and this makes the dog anxious.
+Once they return, they often greet them as if they have been separated for years.
 While this can be fine for many dogs, those with separation anxiety can be affected quite negatively.

-All this increases anxiety when dogs are left alone.
-Either because they are overstimulated before being left alone or because they eagerly await the return of their owners.
+Such displays increase anxiety when dogs are left alone.
+This is either because they are overstimulated before being left alone or because they eagerly await the return of their owners.

 2. Teach your dog obedience

-Although not directly concerned with the destruction caused by dogs, training in canine obedience teaches dogs to control their impulses.
+Although not directly concerned with destruction caused by dogs, canine obedience training teaches dogs to control their impulses.
 It is more likely that a dog will stay calm when alone if they have been trained in basic canine obedience.

-5. Accustom your dog to using a travel cage
+5. Accustom your dog to using a travel carrier

-Although this also does not provide a direct solution to the problem of destruction, dogs who are comfortable in a travel cage are usually dogs that are more confident, calm and relaxed.
-In addition, the travel cage becomes a safe place for these dogs and they will seek that security when they are alone.
+Although this also does not provide a direct solution to the problem of destruction, dogs who are comfortable in a travel carrier are usually dogs that are more confident, calm and relaxed.
+In addition, the travel carrier becomes a safe place for these dogs and they will seek that security when they are alone.
 So instead of destroying things in your home, they can take a nap in the cage.
 They can voluntarily enter this though the open door, because they feel safe there.
-It is good to accustom your dog to use the travel carrier can have many benefits even in the home.
+Accustoming your dog to use the travel carrier can have many benefits even in the home.

-6. Decide how much freedom your dog can have when left alone
+6. Distract your dog when they are alone

 7. Give your dog more exercise

 Note that the exercise your dog needs depends on its breed and is not only physical but also mental.
-Some breeds of dogs, such as the Border Collie or Belgian shepherds, need more exercise than others.
-For some breeds, like the beagle, mental exercise may be more related to odorous stimuli.
-While for greyhounds, visual stimuli are often more important.
+Some breeds of dogs, such as the Border Collie or Belgian Shepherd, need more exercise than others.
+For some breeds, like the Beagle, mental exercise may be more related to scent stimuli.
+For Greyhounds, visual stimuli are often more important.

 Socialization and obedience training offer a lot of mental exercise and moderate physical exercise.
 Interactive toys for dogs offer a lot of mental exercise when used correctly.
 Long walks and games offer plenty of exercise and mental exercise.